As an Amazon Associate, I earn from qualifying purchases.

 Say goodbye to dry, tough, and over-cooked ham forever!
 Thanks to the magical pressure cooker, Instant Pot ham is fall-apart tender and ohhhh so juicy!

 I will note that this recipe is not for an overly-sweet ham.
-I prefer ham that is smoky and meaty with just a hint of sweetness.
 I want it to taste like ham and not meat candy.

 I do have notes further on in the post to help you create more of a honey-baked ham flavor if that’s more of your preference.
-If your ham comes with one of those packets of glaze, you can also use that.
+If your ham comes with a packet of glaze, you can absolutely also use that as well.

 Instant Pot Sizing for Various Ham Sizes